Which Amsterdam Tourist Pass or Card is Best?

 Reviews for I Amsterdam City Card

-The I Amsterdam City Card comes highly recommended from both the TripAdvisor and GetYourGuide community.
+The I Amsterdam City Card comes highly recommended by both the TripAdvisor and GetYourGuide community.

 Reviews are extremely positive, with many declaring the card simplifies the hassle of waits for attractions and transport around the city.